drevops/vortex/.scaffold/docs/content/drupal/composer.md

 - `drupal/admin_toolbar`, `drupal/clamav`, `drupal/coffee`, etc. - Drupal
   modules that provide various site administration and development helping functionalities that is usually installed across all of your Drupal sites.
-  DrevOps comes with [pre-configured settings](../settings) for some of the modules to make them work out of the box.
+  Scaffold comes with [pre-configured settings](../settings) for some of the modules to make them work out of the box.
 - [`drupal/core-recommended`](https://github.com/drupal/core-recommended): A
   package that provides a carefully selected set of dependencies, including